Soybeans are also called ‘vegetarian meat’ as they have high quality protein.

 Besides high protein content, hemp seeds also offer omega-3 and omega-6 fatty acids.
 They also contain magnesium, zinc, and vitamin E.

 Hemp seeds are tiny but highly nutritional.
 Hemp seeds are the seeds of the hemp plant, Cannabis sativa.
-However, they are from a different variety of cannabis.

 Health Benefits of Hemp Seeds

--They support heart health
+-They support heart health by providing heart-friendly fats that help balance cholesterol.

 - Promote digestion when consumed with the hull